 Addiction / Alcoholism

-Addiction is bio-psycho-social dependence on any mind altering substance.
-People, who have disease of addiction, have no control over what they are doing, taking or using.
+Addiction is bio-psycho-social dependence on any mind-altering substance.
+People, who have the disease of addiction, have no control over what they are doing, taking, or using.
 Their addiction will make them enter into a vicious cycle they are unable to get out of it.
-If a person is addicted to a substance then it will be process addiction but people also get involved to behavioral addictions as well.
+If a person is addicted to a substance then it will be process addiction but people also get involved in behavioral addictions as well.